pwaring/gcc-cross-compiler/README.md

  * `XC_TARGET_NAME`: Specify a human-readable target, e.g. `rpi2` for the
  Raspberry Pi 2.
 This will automatically set the correct cross compiler and kernel options.
+ * `XC_TARGET`: The target architecture for the toolchain.
+Depending on the architecture, you may need all parts of the triplet (e.g. for a Raspberry Pi you should set XC_TARGET to "arm-unknown-linux-gnueabihf").
+Required if `XC_TARGET_NAME` is not set.
+ * `XC_KERNEL_TARGET`: Kernel target architecture.
+The kernel has slightly different names for its targets, e.g. for a RPi you shoud set this to "arm".
+ Required if `XC_TARGET_NAME` is not set.
  * `GCC_VERSION`: Version of GCC to use.
 This currently defaults to the latest 5.x series.
 The cross compiler is more likely to build if you use a version close to that on the host (e.g. don't try and build a 5.x cross compiler on a